 CAMP RAMAH DAROM LAUNCHES NEW TIKVAH PROGRAM FOR CHILDREN WITH AUTISM SPECTRUM DISORDER

 ATLANTA, GA (November 13, 2014)—Ramah Darom is excited to announce the launch of a new Tikvah Program for summer 2015 and the addition of Dr. Audra Kaplan to its professional staff.
-The Tikvah Program will offer a four-week summer experience for children 12 to 17 years old with autism spectrum disorder (ASD).
+The Tikvah Program will offer a four-week summer experience for children 12 to 17 years old diagnosed with autism spectrum disorder (ASD).
 Dr. Kaplan, who will direct this new program, is a Clinical Psychologist with extensive experience in Jewish camp and in working with children with disabilities.

 Geoffrey Menkowitz, Director of Camp Ramah Darom, says, “We are thrilled to be able to open our doors wider and give more children the opportunity to experience the magic of our camp.
 The Tikvah program will enhance the entire camp, enabling us to teach our campers by experience what a truly inclusive Jewish community can look like and inspire them to bring that model home to their schools and synagogues.”